felixbartel/gaec_project/README.md

   * [ ] python mainscript
 * [ ] try the left right movement with one output instead of two
 * [ ] try tournament selection
+* [ ] when two nodes are switched with their weights and bias the network stays the same -> find a better representation or take care of this in crossover